-Minnesota maintains a county-based child support enforcement program providing services to parents who both owe support and who are entitled to receive support.
-Child support enforcement services is legally obligated to provide child support services to families regardless of whether the family receives public assistance.
+Minnesota maintains a county-based child support program providing services to parents who both owe support and who are entitled to receive support.
+Nicollet County is obligated to provide child support services to families regardless of whether the family receives public assistance.

 The Attorney's Office provides legal services to the Nicollet County Child Support and Recovery Unit, the public authority that handles child support matters in Nicollet County.
 These legal services include paternity establishment actions, actions brought for reimbursement of public assistance, and actions brought to establish, modify, or enforce a child support order.

 There is no attorney-client relationship between the county attorney and either parent involved in a child support case.
 The Attorney's Office does not represent the interests of the child for whom support is ordered, the parent entitled to receive the support, or the parent obligated to pay the support.
 In child support cases, the county attorney represents the public's interest to ensure that appropriate child support orders are obtained and enforced.